-- 120. It is reasonable, protective of the public interest, and consistent with the FERC's order for the Commission to prohibit Garland, Southern Cross Transmission, Rusk Interconnection, and their affiliates, from seeking condemnation of any landowner's land in Panola County for the Garland line, the Garland substation, or the Oncor substation, so long as the landowner provides access to the land for surveying and design purposes, until Garland provides the Commission with evidence that funding to construct the complete interconnection project has been secured, including to construct the Garland line, the Garland substation, the Oncor substation, the Southern Cross DC tie, the Southern Cross line, and all related interconnection facilities. - 120A.
-It is also reasonable, protective of the public interest, and consistent with the FERC's order to prohibit condemnation of any landowner's land in Panola County for the Garland line, the Garland substation, or the Oncor substation, so long as the landowner provides access to the land for surveying and design purposes, until Garland provides evidence that all regulatory approvals in Louisiana necessary to construct the Southern Cross DC tie, the Southern Cross line, and all related interconnection facilities have been obtained.
+120. It is reasonable, protective of the public interest, and consistent with the FERC's order for the Commission to prohibit Garland, Southern Cross Transmission, Rusk Interconnection, and their affiliates, from seeking condemnation of any landowner's land in Panola County for the Garland line, the Garland substation, or the Oncor substation, so long as the landowner provides access to the land for surveying and design purposes, until Garland provides the Commission with evidence that funding to construct the complete interconnection project has been secured, including to construct the Garland line, the

+Garland substation, the Oncor substation, the Southern Cross DC tie, the Southern Cross line, and all related interconnection facilities.

+120A.
+It is also reasonable, protective of the public interest, and consistent with the FERC's order to prohibit condemnation of any landowner's land in Panola County for the Garland line, the Garland substation, or the Oncor substation, so long as the landowner provides access to the land for surveying and design purposes, until Garland provides evidence that all regulatory approvals, if any, required by thein Louisiana Public Service Commission that are necessary to construct the Southern Cross DC tie, the Southern Cross line, and all related interconnection facilities have been obtained.